The Top Ten Most Haunted Places in Arizona

 3. Yuma Territorial Prison

 Back in the late 1800s, doing hard time in Arizona meant going to Yuma Territorial Prison.
 The outdoor prison brought the best of the Arizona Territory all in one place.
-The heat, the gunslingers, the spiders, the scorpions; it was all there.
+The sweltering heat, the gunslingers, the spiders, the scorpions; it was all there.
 Even the toughest criminals feared having to do time at Yuma Territorial.
 If they misbehaved, they were sent to the Dark Room, a pitch-black room where they were chained to the walls for days.
 Sadistic guards would throw some snakes in the room to add to the fun.
 Today, Yuma Territorial Prison is a museum, but some of the prisoners never left.
 Visitors might hear the sound of rattling chains and echoes from the guitars of the old prison band.
 The bravest souls step into the Dark Room for some good ‘ole solitary confinement, but of course, no one’s ever really alone in the Dark Room.

 2. The Domes at Casa Grande

 The Domes are often mistaken for a UFO landing site, and the paranormal happenings are as strange as one would expect from huge concrete domes in the middle of the desert.
 The Domes are known to Casa Grande locals as a roadside curiosity, shrouded in mystery and all sorts of urban folklore.
 The graffiti-covered structures regularly hosted Satanic rituals.
 It’s said the rounded shape of the Domes helps to channel dark energy that can summons demons, inspiring dozens of robed occultists to flock to the Domes for their chance to worship the Dark Lord.
-Animals were sometimes sacrificed in these rituals, and dog and human remains have been found nearby.
+Animals were sometimes sacrificed in these rituals, and both dog and human remains have been found nearby.
 Some say the Domes are surrounded by a dark entity, and a few have been followed home by an unseen presence.
 Others report malfunctioning electronics and knocking noises on their vehicles when driving by.
 Perhaps the occultists were successful in summoning their demonic demigods.

 1.The Birdcage Theatre

 Tombstone was one of the rowdiest towns the Arizona Territory has ever seen.
 In the center of the chaos was a saloon called the Birdcage Theatre.
 Barfights, shootouts, and murders were common at the Birdcage; the place was a microcosm of the Wild West.
-The saloon offered drinks, prostitutes, live shows, and gambling.
+The saloon offered drinks, sex, live shows, and gambling.
 It was where the miners went to entertain themselves.
 The longest-running poker game was played at the Birdcage, running non-stop for over eight years.
-The Birdcage is haunted by the ghost of a prostitute who was brutally murdered by a rival when her heart was carved out of her chest with a stiletto.
+The Birdcage is haunted by the ghost of a sex worker who was brutally murdered by a rival when her heart was carved out of her chest with a stiletto.
 The ghosts of the Birdcage are as rowdy as they were when they were alive.
 Ghosthunters and mediums have been attacked, and one psychic was even strangled when attempting to communicate.
 Not surprising, considering the old saloon still has over 120 bullets still lodged in its walls.